 BRTPUG offers each participant the opportunity to work closely with leading research scientists in the Division of Intramural Research and extramural scientists in the Division of Cardiovascular Sciences -Prevention and Population Sciences Program and the Center for Translation Research and Implementation Science.
 The program provides participants with hands-on training in a research environment, which will prepare them to continue their studies and advance their careers in clinical, basic, and translation research.

-The program supports recently completed post-baccalaureates, who have completed academic training in course work relevant to biomedical, behavioral, or statistical research.
+The program supports recently completed post-baccalaureates, who have completed academic training in course work relevant to biomedical, behavioral, statistical, or implementation research.
 Applicants must have a cumulative grade point average (GPA) or science course GPA of 3.3 or better on a 4.0 scale, or 4.3 or better on a 5.0 scale, and be a U.S. citizen or permanent resident.

 The trainee's research internship is a one-time appointment of 1-2 year's beginning the summer of selection.
 Each trainee is assigned to a mentor who is responsible for designing a carefully planned training program.

 Underrepresented post-baccalaureate individuals planning to pursue advanced degrees in the biomedical sciences, who are planning to apply to graduate or professional (medical/dental/veterinary, pharmacy) school.

 Research training in the NHLBI intramural or extramural program